mohammadzainabbas/MGMA-Lab/README.md

 #### 3.2.
 Setup `pre-commit` hooks

 Git hook scripts are useful for identifying simple issues before submission to code review.
 We run our hooks on every commit to automatically point out issues in code such as _missing semicolons_, _trailing whitespace_, and _debug statements_.

-Checkout `pre-commit` hook [site](https://pre-commit.com/index.html) for more details
+Checkout `pre-commit` hook [site](https://pre-commit.com/index.html) for more details.

+Checkout all the `pre-commit hooks` [here](https://pre-commit.com/hooks.html)

+You can setup `pre-commit` hook by running:

 ```bash
 brew install pre-commit
 ```

-or
+or if you prefer `pip`

 ```bash
 pip install pre-commit
 ```

-Checkout all the `pre-commit hooks` [here](https://pre-commit.com/hooks.html)

 Then install the pre-commit hook